-How to Get Glass Out of Your Foot: Step-by-Step Guide
+How to Get Glass Out of Your Foot (with Photos) – Doctor’s Guide

 To get glass out of your foot, start by disinfecting the affected skin.
 Then access the glass splinter.
 If you can’t, use a needle, vinegar, a massage or a foot bath to help yourself.